Love & Harvest

 homemade chinese food

 Chicken is always served during Chinese New Year because it is the symbol of unity and family.
-Usually, steam or poached chicken with head and feet is served during our traditional dinner to further emphasize the concept of union and rebirth.
+Usually, steamed or poached chicken with head and feet is served during our traditional dinner to further emphasize the concept of union and rebirth.
+Although Hainanese Chicken is from the Hainan province in China, it is said to have been popularized in Singapore by Hainanese immigrants, and it is still well-loved among Cantonese families everywhere.

-This post is all about a delicious Homemade Chinese Food Classic: Hainanese Chicken
+This post is all about a delicious Homemade Chinese Food Classic: Hainanese Chicken.

-Why You’ll Love This!
+Why You’ll Love This Recipe

 Hainanese Chicken Rice